lingeringsocket/shlurd/docs/pronouns.md

-Note that even though in general a man has been defined as having masculine gender (implying associated masculine pronouns), Michael's gender has been explicitly set to Spivak, so I use the corresponding pronouns to refer to him.
+Note that even though in general a man has been defined as having masculine gender (implying associated masculine pronouns), Michael's gender has been explicitly set to Spivak, so I use the corresponding pronouns to refer to em.

 Finally, when someone has no custom pronouns declared, I will avoid pronouns altogether when referring to that individual: